Comparing galaxy merger orbits in hydrodynamical simulation and in dark-matter-only simulation: Introduction

 Numerical simulations have demonstrated that various merger properties significantly influence the morphology of the remnant galaxy, such as the merger mass ratio, the gas fraction of merger, the orbital configuration of merger, and so on.
 For instance, the extensively-studied mass ratio has been shown to be important.
 Using idealized high-resolution simulations, \citet{bournaud2005galaxy} and \citet{rodriguez2017role} demonstrated that major mergers (with mass ratios close to $1:1$) typically destroy stellar disks and form spheroids, whereas minor mergers are more likely to preserve the disk structures.
 Moreover, gas-rich mergers appear more likely to preserve or even regenerate a disk structure in the merger remnant compared to gas-poor mergers \citep[e.g.,][]{2009ApJ...691.1168H, peschken2020disc, 2020MNRAS.494.5568J}.
 Furthermore, the orbital configuration of the merging system also exerts a non-negligible influence on the resulting galaxy morphology \citep[e.g.,][]{2018MNRAS.480.2266M, 2022MNRAS.509.5062L, 2024RAA....24g5019H}.

-In a recent work by \citet{zeng2021formation}, for massive galaxies that experience major mergers, orbital type is found to be the key factor that determine the after-merger galaxy morphology, more important than the properties previously investigated such as cold gas fraction and orbital configuration.
+In a recent study by \citet{zeng2021formation}, for massive galaxies that experience major mergers, orbital type is found to be the key factor that determines the post-merger galaxy morphology, outweighing previously investigated properties such as cold gas fraction and orbital configuration.
 Specifically, the orbital type of mergers is represented by the collision angle, defined as the average acute angle between the relative position vector and the relative velocity vector of the satellite galaxy with respect to the central galaxy, measured from 1 Gyr before merger till merger time.
 With the IllustrisTNG simulation \citep{pillepich2018simulating}, \citet{zeng2021formation} showed that major mergers with a spiral-in orbit (i.e., large collision angle) mostly lead to disk-dominant remnants, while major mergers of head-on collision (i.e., small collision angle) mostly form ellipticals.